masterbtc/documentation-1/docs/markdown/pages/Attestation-Protocol.md

 Due to the fact that the self attestation workflow is derived from the attestation workflow, the attestation workflow works in principle the same way as the self attestation workflow.
 The big difference is the setter account of an account property (which is basically the attestation).
 Every attestation has to be set by a trustworthy entity of a trust chain with the permission to attest other accounts.
 A trustworthy entity is an already attested account and the root account.

-Because the leaf account is not allowed to attest other accounts, only the root or an already attested intermediate account (attestor) is able to attest other account (claimants).
+Because the leaf account is not allowed to attest other accounts, only the root or an already attested intermediate account (attestor) is able to attest other accounts (claimant).

 It should also be mentioned that there is the capability of revoking an attestation self sovereignly.